 TLTR: This article explores why E&O insurance for agencies is essential.
-Furthermore, it also explores what the policy means and the coverage that it provides for agencies.
+It also explores what the policy means and the types of coverage that it provides for agencies.

 In the corporate world of insurance, making mistakes can be costly.
 Especially when it comes to working with insurance customers.
-On the off chance that you slip up and it proves to be disadvantageous to your clients, you could be facing a lawsuit.
-One of the worst things an agency can experience is a lawsuit from one of its clients.
+On the off chance that you slip up and it proves to be disadvantageous to your clients, you could be facing a lawsuit—and one of the worst things an agency can experience is a lawsuit from one of its clients.

-Thus, if your agency frequently deals with insurance clients and advises them, then you need some form of protection.
-Especially if you recommend them insurance products, which could subject you to potential lawsuits if your advice causes your client some form of loss.
-That’s where an E&O insurance comes into play.
+If your agency frequently deals with clients and advises them, then you need some form of insurance protection.
+Especially when you recommend insurance products to them, you could be vulnerable to potential lawsuits if your advice causes your client to allege experiencing some form of loss.
+That’s where E&O insurance comes into play.

-This type of insurance is quite important for corporate establishments.
+This type of insurance is quite important for companies and corporations.
 As per Statista, Berkshire Hathaway alone leads the U.S. marketplace for maximum written premiums when it comes to medical errors and omissions.
-In 2020, they wrote 1.71 billion worth of direct premiums for medical malpractice.
+In 2020, they wrote $1.71 billion worth of direct premiums for medical malpractice.

-Basically, E&O insurance for agencies is a type of liability insurance.
+E&O insurance for agencies is a type of liability insurance.
 It covers costs related to court fees and any settlements as mentioned when an insurance contract is issued.
-Such type of policies is necessary for insurance agencies as they provide coverage when a company is held liable.
-Usually, this policy is included in a professional liability insurance for businesses.
+Such policies are necessary for insurance agencies, as they provide coverage when a company is held liable.
+Usually, this policy is included in a professional liability insurance policy for businesses.

 Who Needs E&O Insurance?

-And speaking of intermediaries, E&O insurance will definitely be useful to insurance agencies since they act as a bridge between customer and insurance companies.
+And speaking of intermediaries, E&O insurance is definitely useful to insurance agencies since they act as a bridge between customer and insurance companies.

 What Does It Cover?

-E&O insurance for agencies primarily covers legal expenses related to lawsuits.
-But these can arise in difference scenarios.
-Here are some of the situation’s errors and omissions insurance provides coverages for:
+E&O insurance for agencies primarily covers legal expenses related to lawsuits, which can arise in difference scenarios.
+Here are some of the situations that errors and omissions insurance provides coverage for:

 While running an agency, your employees can underperform in their responsibilities and tasks.
-This can lead to a client being unsatisfied.
-Worse, it could lead them to file a lawsuit.
-For example, a customer can claim that your service was inadequate which led them to having lower coverage.
+This can lead to disgruntled clients who may feel inclined to file a lawsuit.
+For example, a customer can claim that your service was incompetent or careless, which led them to having inadequate or incorrect coverage that led to some sort of material loss for them.
 When they file a lawsuit against you in this situation, you could face significant financial loss if you do not have proper insurance.
-In such situations, E&O coverage will cover legal expenses, attorney fees, and court fees.
+In such situations, E&O will cover legal expenses, attorney fees, and court fees.

-People can make mistakes.
-It is a human trait.
-As an agency, you and your employees can make mistakes.
-While these mistakes aren’t intentional, your clients may not perceive it as such.
-Mistakes can leave your susceptible to lawsuits.
-And when a client sues you over a mistake which costs them financially, your agency could face significant loss.
-E&O coverage with protect you from such losses.
+It’s a fact of life: People are imperfect and can make mistakes.
+That certainly includes the folks who work for your agency.
+And mistakes can leave you susceptible to lawsuits.
+When a client sues you over a mistake which costs them financially, your agency could face significant loss.
+E&O coverage will protect you from such losses.

-Agencies are responsible for providing clients with insurance products that fulfills their requirements.
+Agencies are responsible for providing clients with insurance products that fulfill their requirements.
 They also connect clients with carriers.
-Clients usually expect to get what they want as well as something that exceeds their needs and expectations.
-Most of the times you can and will meet their expectations.
-But, if your business fails to provide the professional services you guaranteed, you could face a lawsuit from the client.
-E&O insurance policy will cover your legal expenses in this case.
+Clients usually expect to at least get what they want, if not something that exceeds their needs and expectations.
+Most of the time you can and will provide satisfactory service.
+But if a client is seriously unhappy, whether justified or not, you could face a lawsuit.
+An E&O insurance policy will cover your legal expenses in this case.

-Is There Errors and Omissions Insurance for Insurance Agencies?
+When is Errors and Omissions Insurance for Insurance Agencies Most Needed?

 There are E&O insurance options for agencies that work with an insurance carrier.
 Working with carriers will come with many instances of potential miscommunications, inadequate service, and misinformation.
 Carriers do take such matters seriously and can readily take legal action against smaller insurance agencies they work with.

-Therefore, E&O insurance is especially important as your agency gets bigger, works with multiple carriers, and has more employees.
-This coverage can protect you from financial crisis if a client or partner carrier claims there was misinformation provided by an agency during the process of service delivery — in other words, a failure to provide proper information.
+So E&O insurance is especially important as your agency gets bigger, works with multiple carriers, and has more employees.
+This coverage can protect you from financial crises if a client or partner carrier claims there was misinformation provided by an agency during the process of service delivery—in other words, a failure to provide proper information.

-E&O insurances handle claims against businesses when their clients say they were hurt financially or otherwise by untimely delivery of service — in other words, a failure to uphold their obligations.
+E&O insurance handles claims against businesses when their clients say they were hurt financially or otherwise by untimely delivery of service or a failure of the business to uphold their obligations.
 E&O insurance can help agencies pay for the cost of investigating and settling claims from clients who believe they have been wronged in some way.

-Note: E&O insurances also often handle issues related to copyright infringement or other violations at the federal level.
+Note: E&O insurance also often handles issues related to copyright infringement or other violations at the federal level.

 How Much Does E&O Insurance for Agencies Cost?

 The cost of E&O insurance for agencies varies from one agency to the next.
-But on a general note, it depends on the following factors:
+But, generally speaking, it depends on the following factors:

 Agency size can play a significant part in determining the cost of your errors and omissions insurance.
 With a larger number of employees, you will have higher risks.
-And with higher risks comes higher rates in policies.
-Also, with a smaller number of employees your agency can get lower rates.
+And with higher risks come higher policy rates.
+Conversely, with a smaller number of employees your agency can get lower rates.

-Business location will affect insurance rates given the state you operate in.
-Another thing to note is that some states can have higher coverage requirements than others.
-Make sure to check with your state’s insurance governing body for the same.
+Business location will affect insurance rates based on the state you operate in.
+And keep in mind that some states can have higher coverage requirements than others.
+Make sure to check with your state’s insurance governing body for details.

 Coverage limits as per your requirements can either increase or decrease the overall cost of your policy.
-With a higher amount you will have a fair amount of coverage if you have bigger lawsuits, but you will need to pay more premium on a monthly basis.
-While if you opt for a lower coverage amount on your policy, you will end up paying less monthly premium.
+With a higher amount you will have a fair amount of coverage if you have bigger lawsuits, but you will need to pay more premiums on a monthly basis.
+If you opt for a lower coverage amount on your policy, you will end up paying lower monthly premiums.

 Past claims history is an important factor in deciding the price of your E&O coverage.
-If your agency is one that frequently faces multiple lawsuits, you could end up paying higher insurance rates.
+If your agency frequently faces multiple lawsuits, you could end up paying higher insurance rates